lars-t-hansen/Jobanalyzer/lsjobs/MANUAL.md

    CPU utilization can reach 6400 and on a system with 8 accelerators the GPU utilization and GPU memory utilization can both reach 800.
 * `main-mem` on the form `avg/max` shows main memory average and peak utilization in GB
-* `command` is the command name, as far as is known
+* `command` is the command name, as far as is known.
+For jobs with multiple processes that have different command names, choose the name of the process with the earliest recorded start time.

 Output records are sorted in order of increasing start time of the job.